Sliced and diced, digitally: autopsy as a service

 Not everyone believes the digital autopsy is ready for prime time.
 Some question whether it can spot some diseases.
 And even a pioneer like Guy Rutty, chief forensic pathologist at the University of Leicester and the first to use CT images as evidence in a criminal trial, says that while demand may be growing there are limits to what a digital autopsy can do - particularly determining where and in some cases when a patient died.

-“There are centers providing such services, but others have been more cautious and are still at a research stage,” he said in an email interview.
+“There are centres providing such services, but others have been more cautious and are still at a research stage,” he said in an email interview.

 Chandran and his team are undeterred.
 They say the digital autopsy facility combines with other non-invasive diagnostic tools such as angiography and toxicology.